Ravi Kant (surgeon)

-Ravi Kant (born 14 September 1956) is a professor of surgery at Sharda University, who was the director of the All India Institute of Medical Sciences, Rishikesh from 2017 to 2021 and the Vice Chancellor of King George's Medical University from 2014 to 2017.
+Ravi Kant (born 14 September 1956) is an Indian surgeon.
+He is a professor of surgery at Sharda University, who was the director of the All India Institute of Medical Sciences, Rishikesh from 2017 to 2021 and the Vice Chancellor of King George's Medical University from 2014 to 2017.
 Earlier he was head of surgery at All India Institute of Medical Sciences in Bhopal and faculty at Maulana Azad Medical College in New Delhi.
 The Government of India awarded him the Padma Shri in 2016.